marinaKollmitz/Detectron/README.md

 This repository is a fork of Facebook's Detectron software system.
 It introduces an additional output for bounding box regression which estimates the distance of the object in a bounding box from the camera.
 We use this output to enable 3D people detection from RGB image data as part of the NaRKo project, see [mobility aids homepage](http://mobility-aids.informatik.uni-freiburg.de/).

+To get started with our code for detecting people according to their mobility aids, please have a look at the [MOBILITYAIDS_HOWTO](MOBILITYAIDS_HOWTO.md).

 # Detectron

 Detectron is Facebook AI Research's software system that implements state-of-the-art object detection algorithms, including [Mask R-CNN](https://arxiv.org/abs/1703.06870).
 It is written in Python and powered by the [Caffe2](https://github.com/caffe2/caffe2) deep learning framework.